Evaldas Žabas

-Evaldas Žabas (born 21 April 1988 in Vilnius, Lithuanian SSR) is a Lithuanian professional basketball player.
+Evaldas Žabas (born 21 April 1988 in Vilnius, Lithuanian SSR) is a Lithuanian former professional basketball player.
 He plays the point guard position.

 Club career

 Žabas moved to Canada from his native Lithuania when he was 15 years old and played at St. Michael's College School.
 He averaged about 40 points per game his senior year.
 After graduating in 2007, he played in Europe for several years, most notably for the British Basketball League's Plymouth Raiders and Sweden Basketligan's Jamtland Basket, leading the latter league and team in points per game (21.9).

 In 2013, he returned to Canada and played for Brampton A's during its debut season.
 In 2014, he signed with Lithuania's BC Lietkabelis.
 He led the team with 14.3 points and 3.5 assists per game and achieved recognition for his excellent performance against Lietuvos Rytas and Žalgiris at the end of the season.